Transportation and Materials Handling

 Mr. Santarsiero and our legal staff can review your case and provide guidance for filing a death benefit claim, in addition to formulating possible legal action against other parties believed to be responsible for your loved one’s death.
 Whether the victim was killed on a New Jersey expressway, the Garden State Parkway, turnpike or surface street, our legal team has the experience and know-how to help get your family through what is truly one of the most difficult times of your life.

-If you have lost a loved one following a materials handling accident in the workplace or an on-the-job commercial truck crash, the New Jersey Workers’ Compensation Act provides you with a means of recovering death benefits.
+If you have lost a loved one following a transportation and materials handling accident in the workplace or an on-the-job commercial truck crash, the New Jersey Workers’ Compensation Act provides you with a means of recovering death benefits.
 This even applies to individuals who have lost their fight against a disease brought about by a work-related mishap or other occupational-related exposure to toxic or cancer-causing substances.

-Whether your loved one died on the factory floor, in a company warehouse or on the road while driving a box truck or semi tractor-trailer rig, our skilled workers’ comp attorneys can be effective in the recovery of death benefits for the families of victims who have lost their lives on the job all across New Jersey, including Hudson, Monmouth, Atlantic, Middlesex, and Bergen counties.
-If you have experienced the loss of a loved one as a result of a deadly workplace accident, we urge you to contact Mr. Santarsiero today at 800-999-0897 to arrange a free, no-obligation initial consultation.
+Whether your loved one died on the factory floor, in a company warehouse or on the road while driving a box truck or semi tractor-trailer rig, our skilled transportation and materials handling workers’ comp attorneys can be effective in the recovery of death benefits for the families of victims who have lost their lives on the job all across New Jersey, including Hudson, Monmouth, Atlantic, Middlesex, and Bergen counties.
+If you have experienced the loss of a loved one as a result of a deadly workplace accident, we urge you to contact Mr. Santarsiero today at 866-916-3549 to arrange a free, no-obligation initial consultation.

-If, after your initial consult with one of our staff, you choose to retain our law firm, we will represent your family on a contingent fee basis (no legal fees unless we make a recovery on your behalf).
+If, after your initial consultation with one of our staff, you choose to retain our law firm, we will represent your family on a contingent fee basis (no legal fees unless we make a recovery on your behalf).
 As experts in workers’ compensation death benefits, we can help you navigate through the claims process and help you get the compensation you deserve under the laws of the State of New Jersey.